NaroaIpar/VRP-FROP/README.md

-# SVRP-RL: Reinforcement Learning for Stochastic Vehicle Routing Problem
+# SFROP-RL: Reinforcement Learning for Stochastic Fishing Routing Optimization Problem

-This repository contains an implementation of the paper "Reinforcement Learning for Solving Stochastic Vehicle Routing Problem" by Iklassov, Sobirov, Solozabal, and Takáč.
+This repository contains an implementation of my bachelor thesis.

 ## Overview

-The Stochastic Vehicle Routing Problem (SVRP) extends the classic Vehicle Routing Problem by introducing uncertainty in customer demands and travel costs.
+The Stochastic Fishing Routing Optimization Problem (SVRP) extends the classic Fishing Routing Problem by introducing uncertainty in customer demands and travel costs.
 This implementation uses a Reinforcement Learning approach to tackle this challenging optimization problem.

 Key features:
 - Neural network architecture with state and memory embeddings